 DIY Hardwood Plank Floors from Plywood

-Update: We have now done this to TWO rooms in our house and we love them both.
+Update: We have now done this to THREE rooms in our house and we love them all.
 They have survived summer grass clippings, winter wet, salty boots, my high heels pounding them before I leave for work, and many family parties with drink spills.

 DIY Hardwood Floors